 How Much Does a Costco Pumpkin Pie Cost?

 Costco’s Kirkland Signature Pumpkin Pie costs $5.99 or $6.99, depending on your location, under Costco Item #60809.
+No price increase this year!
 For a pie that’s 58 ounces, that’s an amazing price and much cheaper than other bakeries that make a comparable pumpkin pie.
 Plus, it’s big enough to feed family and friends during the holidays.

 Do You Have to Refrigerate the Costco Pumpkin Pie?